CAD/USD

 Opportunity

 Allied nations are actively seeking to reduce Chinese processing dependency.
-Canadian producers who can demonstrate domestic or allied-nation processing pathways command premium pricing and preferred supplier status.
+Notably, Canada holds the only large-scale nickel and cobalt processing facilities in North America — a significant structural advantage.
+Canadian producers who can demonstrate domestic processing pathways command premium pricing and preferred supplier status.

 Government Programmes